vishvAsa/notes/content/biology/society/population-model/discrete-time.md

 - Oft, R is a function of \\(N\\).
 - Often, \\(d=1\\) - non-overlapping generations.
-- At equilibrium, population size remains constant: \\(N_{t+1} = N_t = N^*\\).
-- An equilibrium is stable if any perturbation from the equilibrium dies down.
-Local extinction (N=0) is an unstable equilibrium - introduce a few individuals and population size starts approaching a different equilibrium N.

 ## Constant R cases
 - Density independent population growth.